huahaofeng/v8-wiki/Using-Git.md

 Many editors will have plugins or settings to help you with the formatting of these messages.

-If your commit is related to or closes an issue, be sure to include a line like this at the end of your message, and GitLab will automatically link it with the issue and/or close the issue:
+If your commit is related to or closes an issue, be sure to include a line like this at the end of your message, and GitHub will automatically link it with the issue and/or close the issue:

 ```
 See #23